 - It returns the integer position of the number.

 - It rounds down the decimal number to its integer.

-- If you use Integer function, negative numbers become more negative because it rounds down the number.
+- Suppose we use the Integer function; negative numbers become more negative because it rounds down the number.
 For example, INT (10.6) returns 10 and INT (-10.6) returns -11.

-This has been a guide to INT Function in Excel.
-Here we discuss the Integer Formula in excel and how to use it in excel along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to INT Function in Excel.
+Here, we discuss the Integer formula in Excel and how to use it in Excel, along with an Excel example and downloadable Excel templates.
+You may also look at these useful functions in Excel: –